The Glenn Jackson Scholarship Program

-Eligible institutions include any two- or four-year, public or private, non-profit postsecondary institution that is eligible to participate in the federal Title IV student financial aid programs.
+Eligible institutions include any 2- or 4-year, public or private non-profit college institution that is eligible to participate in the federal Title IV student financial aid programs.

 Awards will be made on an annual basis.
 Awards may be received for a maximum of twelve quarters or their equivalent; however, awards at a two-year institution are renewable for no more than six quarters (or equivalent).

-Interested persons may apply by submitting an Oregon Student Assistance Commission Application postmarked no later than March 1.
-Applications are available by the first of each calendar year at local high schools, through the Oregon Student Assistance Commission web site, at Oregon college financial aid offices, and by calling (503) 378-6202.
+Interested persons may apply by submitting an Oregon Student Assistance Commission Application no later than March 1.
+Applications are available at the Oregon Student Assistance Commission web site.

 The Oregon Student Assistance Commission verifies applicant eligibility and evaluates applicants based on their academic record, leadership qualities, community and school activities, and financial need.
 The Commission provides a final list of the top-ranked applicants to the Jackson Scholar Coordinator for final award.

 Seasonal Employment Opportunity